interappconnectorproject/interappconnector/README.md

 InterAppConnector is a library that helps to create modules that can be easily integrated in different applications and project types by using a common message format.

+It is very useful for software or applications that are developed using the modular programming and in particular the module pattern.

 You can create one or more modules (called commands) and call them in the same mode without worrying about the project type

 # Features